I began homesteading almost 5 years ago.

 Homesteading doesn’t happen overnight; building a homestead from scratch doesn’t happen overnight; it all requires time.
 Lots and lots of time.

-So sit back and enjoy the ride and don’t freak out if it doesn’t all come together just as you thought it would.
+Sit back and enjoy the ride and don’t freak out if it doesn’t all come together like you thought it would.

 2. Major Appreciation